7 Best Outdoor Security Cameras of 2026

 What resolution do I need to identify faces on an outdoor security camera?

 For reliable facial identification at typical residential distances (15–30 feet), 2K resolution (1440p) is the practical minimum.
 At 1080p, faces are recognizable at close range but become pixelated as you zoom in on recorded footage.
-At 4K — which the Reolink RLC-810A and Reolink Argus 4 Pro deliver — faces are identifiable at 30+ feet and license plates are readable at 20 feet under adequate lighting.
+At 4K — which the Reolink RLC-810A, the Reolink Argus PT Ultra, and the eufy eufyCam S4 deliver — faces are identifiable at 30+ feet and license plates are readable at 20 feet under adequate lighting.
 If forensic-quality identification is a priority, choose a 4K camera and position it to frame the likely approach path at 15–25 feet rather than mounting high and wide.

 Can I install an outdoor security camera as a renter?